 You May Qualify for Legal Assistance

 Understanding whether you qualify for SSI benefits and how much money you’ll get is confusing enough already.
 To quickly figure out whether your current situation qualifies for SSI, talk to a Social Security attorney before you apply.
 It can take years to appeal after you’re denied benefits the fist time, and most people can’t afford to go without income that long.
 The disability lawyers in our network offer free, no-obligation consultations to anyone with claim questions.
-Plus, you’re 2x more likely to get approved for benefits the first time you apply if a lawyer files your claim.
+Plus, you’re nearly 3x more likely to get approved for benefits the first time you apply if a lawyer files your claim.

 Ready to see if you may qualify?
 Click the button below to start your free online benefits evaluation now!